 What’s unique about Brandfolder is that you can store assets in multiple places without creating duplicate files; so you can store brand assets in Collections and drop those files into Portals for end-users, and everybody accesses the same versions of assets.

-We also provide advanced filtering options to help you sort through DAM content; you can filter by Sections, Pin Tags, custom fields, metadata, and more — no more relying on file names to find assets.
+We also provide easy filtering options to help you sort through DAM content; you can filter by Sections, Pin Tags, custom fields, metadata, and more — no more relying on file names to find assets.

 Sharing Assets in Brandfolder